Trump accused as 'inciter in chief' of Capitol insurrection - WTMJ

 Associated Press

-WASHINGTON (AP) — Prosecutors in Donald Trump’s impeachment trial said Wednesday they would prove that Trump was no “innocent bystander” but the “inciter in chief” of the deadly attack at the Capitol aimed at overturning his election loss to Joe Biden.
+WASHINGTON (AP) — Prosecutors in Donald Trump’s impeachment trial laid out their case Wednesday that he was no “innocent bystander” but the “inciter in chief” of the deadly Capitol riot who spent months spreading election lies and building a mob of supporters primed for his call to stop Joe Biden’s victory.

-Opening the first full day of arguments, the lead House prosecutor said promised to lay out evidence that shows the president encouraged a rally crowd to head to the Capitol, then did nothing to stem the violence and watched with “glee” as a mob stormed the iconic building.
+Opening the first full day of arguments, the House Democrats methodically presented evidence from the former president himself — hundreds of Trump tweets and comments that culminated in his Jan.
+6 rally cry to go the Capitol and “fight like hell” to overturn his defeat.
+Trump then did nothing to stem the violence and watched with “glee,” they said, as the mob ransacked the iconic building.
 Five people died.

+Senators, many with minds already made up, nevertheless sat riveted as jurors.
+They met in the same chamber the rioters stormed that day, battling through police barricades moments after the lawmakers had been rushed to a secret shelter.
+For the first time, the senators saw detailed security video of the break-in and heard grim emergency calls from Capitol police pleading for back-up as they were overwhelmed.

-“To us it may have felt like chaos and madness, but there was method to the madness that day,” said Rep. Jamie Raskin, D-Md.
+“To us it may have felt like chaos and madness, but there was method to the madness that day,” said Rep. Jamie Raskin, D-Md., the lead prosecutor, who pointed to Trump as the instigator.

+“And when his mob overran and occupied the Senate and attacked the House and assaulted law enforcement, he watched it on TV like a reality show.
+He reveled in it.”

-The day’s proceedings were unfolding after an emotional start to the trial that left the f ormer president fuming Tuesday when his attorneys delivered a meandering defense and failed to halt the trial on constitutional grounds.
+The day’s proceedings unfolded after Tuesday’s emotional start that left the f ormer president fuming when his attorneys delivered a meandering defense and failed to halt the trial on constitutional grounds.
 Some allies called for yet another shakeup to his legal team.

 Trump is the first president to face an impeachment trial after leaving office and the first to be twice impeached.
-The Jan.
-6 Capitol riot followed a rally during which Trump urged his supporters to “fight like hell,” words his lawyers say were simply a figure of speech.
-He is charged with “incitement of insurrection.”

-Senators, many of whom fled for safety the day of the attack, watched Tuesday’s graphic videos of the Trump supporters who battled past police to storm the halls, Trump flags waving.
-More video is expected Wednesday, including some that hasn’t been seen before.
+He is charged with “incitement of insurrection” with fiery words his defense lawyers say are protected by the Constitution’s First Amendment and just figures of speech.

-The prosecutors are arguing that Trump’s words weren’t just free speech but part of “the big lie” — his relentless efforts to sow doubts about the election results.
+The prosecutors are arguing that Trump’s words were part of “the big lie” — his relentless efforts to sow doubts about the election results.
 Those began long before the votes were tabulated, revving up his followers to “stop the steal” though there was no evidence of substantial fraud.

 Trump knew very well what would happen when he took to the microphone at the outdoor White House rally that day, almost to the hour that Congress gaveled in to certify Biden’s win, said Rep. Joe Neguse, D-Colo.